srvk/DiViMe/docs/source/initial_questions.md

 2) Talker diarization (answers the question: who is talking?)

+3) Role diarization (answers the question: what kind of person is talking?)

 We are hoping to add more tools in the future, including register detection, syllable quantification, and vocal maturity estimation.

 ## Who is the ACLEW DiViMe for?